EXPANDING BROADBAND SERVICE TO UNSERVED AREAS REQUIRES ACCURATE, RELIABLE DATA—AND SURVEYS ALONE CAN’T PROVIDE IT

 “Reliable data is essential for broadband planning—all stakeholders need good mapping software and the ability to understand a project’s financial returns,” says Jeffrey Zern of Windstream, an Arkansas-based telecommunications company.
 LightBox recognizes that accurate and granular maps—based upon precise location data, serviceability, and analytics—are required for government investment to be targeted and rapidly deployed to communities in need.
 We have helped states, including Georgia and Montana, successfully develop broadband maps.
 Georgia was able to create a robust policy framework for identifying more than 400,000 additional unserved locations that other broadband map providers were unable to identify.

-LightBox’s SmartFabric layers the location of approximately two billion Wi-Fi access points on top of LightBox’s national Broadband Serviceable Location Fabric, which details the precise geospatial extent, address(es), occupancy classification, and number of business or dwelling units for structures across the U.S. Through its granular location fabric and geospatial expertise, LightBox has developed the necessary foundation to states to create viable broadband availability maps that greatly augment the information available from surveys.
+LightBox’s geospatial mapping software SmartFabric layers the location of approximately two billion Wi-Fi access points on top of LightBox’s national Broadband Serviceable Location Fabric, which details the precise geospatial extent, address(es), occupancy classification, and number of business or dwelling units for structures across the U.S. Through its granular location fabric and geospatial expertise, LightBox has developed the necessary foundation to states to create viable broadband availability maps that greatly augment the information available from surveys.

 SmartFabric offers a wide range of powerful features: